firstpartners-net/red-piranha/readme.md

 [DevDeveloperGettingStarted](DevDeveloperGettingStarted.md) page._

 ## Looking for Book Code
 We have snapshotted the [code that the book was written on here](https://github.com/paulbrowne-irl/red-piranha/tree/v0.9).
-You probably don't want this, the libraties this code is based on are now deprecated.
+You probably don't want this, the libraries this code is based on are now deprecated.
 The code in the rest of this site is much more up to date.

 ## Links